NGnius/casl/README.md

 A fancy way of saying smart speaker.

+## Building
+Compiling requires an extra step because deepspeech is an external (non-rust) library.
+To install deepspeech, download the latest `native_client` 0.9.X version for your system from [GitHub](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3).

+While you're on that page, you should download a model file (both if you're not sure which will work on your platform) and the `deepspeech-0.9.X-models.scorer` file.
+You will need these later when you run CASL.

+Create a `lib` directory and place all of these downloads in there.

+Finally, add that `lib` directory to the `LIBRARY_PATH` and `LD_LIBRARY_PATH` environment variables.

+Now that everything is set up, use `cargo` like any other Rust project (eg `cargo run --release` to run an optimised version).

+### Notes
+The deepspeech Rust wrapper officially supports deepspeech version 0.9.0, so if you have issues with 0.9.3 or later try downgrading the model and lib files to that version.

+Environment variables are not persistent if you just set them with `env`.

+The `casl.json` configuration in this repo is configured to use the model and scorer in `./lib/`.
+If you move those, update the config file to reflect those changes.

 ## Config
 The CASL configuration is defined in a file named `casl.json` in CASL's current working directory (e.g. beside the CASL binary).
 CASL will not start without a valid configuration file.